Track Layouts, Layered Path Decompositions, and Leveled Planarity: Special classes of graphs

 \section{Special classes of graphs}

-We consider here particular graph families such as the outerplanar graphs, and prove that these families are leveled planar or weakly leveled planar.
-Our results are based on breadth-first layerings; we define a layering of a graph to be \emph{planar} if there exists a non-crossing layered drawing of the graph in which the layers of the drawing are the same as the layers of the layering.
+Here we prove that particular graph families are leveled planar or weakly leveled planar.
+Our results are based on breadth-first layerings; we define a layering of a graph to be \emph{planar} if there exists a leveled planar drawing of the graph in which the levels of the drawing are the same as the layers of the layering; see \cref{fig:Examples} for examples.